JonnHenry/WebPageMDE/README.md

 The other folders was generated using the model in the folder PrograWeb

-:construction_worker: The result of this model it is locate in the folder webPageAcceleo/result and the simple page you show below
+:construction_worker: The result of this model is locate in the folder webPageAcceleo/result/ and a screenshot of this result is below

 ![result](./assets/result.PNG)